parallaxinc/propeller/libraries/community/p2/All/cjmj_pin_test_w_led_matrix/README.md

-# P2ES Matrix
+# P2ES Rev C Pin Test Using the LED Matrix Accessory Board

-By: Jon "JonnyMac" McPhalen
+By: Carroll J Moore Jr (CJMJ)

 Language: Spin2

-Created: 18-JUN-2020
+Created: September 21, 2020

-Category: display
+Category: tools

 Description:
-Runs P2ES matrix in cog for persistant display
+I use this code to test the pins on my P2ES Rev C Eval Board.
+It uses the LED Matrix accessory board and a lookup table (LUT).

-License: MIT (see end of source code)
+License: MIT (see file)